EMS1.com Editorial Advisory Board

 Maria Beermann-Foat, PhD, MBA, NRP, is battalion chief of operations for MED-ACT-Emergency Medical Services.
 She is also a course developer and instructor for the National Fire Academy in Emmitsburg, Maryland – operated by FEMA.
 Dr. Beermann-Foat received the 2019 Emerging Leader Award, during the Pinnacle EMS Leadership conference, from Fitch & Associates.
 She holds a six sigma green belt certification.

 EMS leader, author, paramedic and advocate

 Chris Cebollero is a nationally recognized Emergency Medical Services leader, author, and advocate.
 Chris is a member of the John Maxwell Team and available for speaking, coaching and mentoring.
-Currently Chris is the Senior Partner for Cebollero & Associates, a medical consulting firm, assisting organizations in meeting the challenges of tomorrow.
+Currently Chris is the president/CEO for Cebollero & Associates, a medical consulting firm, assisting organizations in meeting the challenges of tomorrow.

 Director at Emergency & Critical Care Trainings LLC, physician, flight medic